 About Me

-I teach Economics at the Toulouse School of Economics and have lived in the centre of the city of Toulouse in France since 2000.
-I am Director (since September 2012) of the Institute for Advanced Study in Toulouse (IAST), and a member of the Institut d’Economie Industrielle.
+I teach economics at the Toulouse School of Economics and have lived in the centre of the city of Toulouse in France since 2000.
+I was Director from 2012 to 2021 of the Institute for Advanced Study in Toulouse (IAST).
+In the academic year 2021-22 I am on sabbatical leave at the University of Oxford and in the first year of a Two-Year Fellowship at All Souls College.

 I did undergraduate and doctoral studies at the University of Oxford, where I was a Fellow of All Souls College, then taught at the University of Cambridge where I was a Fellow of Churchill College.
 I have also held part-time teaching positions at the College of Europe in Bruges and at the Ecole Polytechnique in Paris.

-I am a Fellow of the Centre for Economic Policy Research, London, a Council Member of the European Economic Association, and a member of the Scientific Council of the think-tank BRUEGEL.
-I am a member of the Economic Advisory Group on Competition Policy at DG-Competition of the European Commission.
+I am a Fellow of the Centre for Economic Policy Research, London, and of the European Economic Association.
+I was formerly a member of the Economic Advisory Group on Competition Policy at DG-Competition of the European Commission and a member of the Scientific Council of the think-tank BRUEGEL.
 Since 2005 I have been an almost annual visitor at the Santa Fe Institute in Santa Fe, New Mexico.

 Download my C.V.